 After 4 years of eating in a pristinely clean but also very limiting way that made it hard to go anywhere, including to most restaurants – and hardly ever cheating even a little because the symptoms weren’t worth it – my will power started to shift.
 I wasn’t ready to let this way of eating go, but something in my body was.

-I discovered my fight response starting to emerge more strongly that year and I ended up setting a boundary with a family member.
+I discovered my fight response starting to emerge more strongly that year and I ended up setting a boundary with my Dad.
 To my utter delight and complete surprise, my food intolerances decreased within days.

 I doubt it was just that one action.
 Rather, I suspect it was all the groundwork I’d been laying for years.
 The trauma therapy, mindfulness, working on recognizing triggers and symptoms and how to stop reacting, and more allowed me to first feel the need for the boundary.
 To then actually set a boundary, and then to hold one.
 This simultaneously allowed my body to shift out of this particular defensive response.